qinmoelei/competition-examples/TUTORIAL.md

 git clone https://github.com/codalab/competition-examples
 ```

-_You can also use Github's web interface._
+_You can also use Github's web interface to clone the repository._

 ### 2. Copy and edit a competition template

-The competition bundles for [CodaLab Competitions](https://github.com/codalab/codalab-competitions) can be found in the `basic-competition-bundles/` folder.
+The competition bundles for [CodaLab Competitions](https://github.com/codalab/codalab-competitions) can be found in the [basic-competition-bundles/](basic-competition-bundles/) folder.

 ```
 cd competition-examples/basic-competition-bundles/